 This dive site is named after its famous ‘crystal’ clear waters, as visibility here can reach over 40 meters on a good day!
 Crystal bay is popular amongst snorkelers and divers, as it is famous for the Mola Mola (Sunfish) seasonally from July to October each year.

 The site has a sandy bottom with a sloping reef on either side with healthy coral.
 While it is a dive site for all levels, caution must be taken due to the strength of the current in the channel.

 Toyapakeh means ‘Salt Water’ in Balinese, and is considered one of the best dive sites in Nusa Penida.
 At around 15 meters, as you will drift through the current, with stunning corals with beautiful corals.

 Expect to see lionfish, pufferfish, boxfish, barracuda, moral eels, octopus, and nudibranch.
 If you’re lucky enough mola mola (sunfish) can be spotted.
 Beware that currents can get strong around here, so ensure that you stick close to the reef!

 4. SD/ Pura Ped – Level: Beginner

 A sloping reef topography with very beautiful coral wall, with different rock formations.
-Expect strong currents here at times, which provides exhilarating drift dives!
-You will be able to see different types of marine life from turtles, mantis shrimp, box fish, giant travally, scorpion fish, octopus and schools of batfish!
+Expect strong currents here at times, which provide exhilarating drift dives!
+You will be able to see different types of marine life from turtles, mantis shrimp, box fish, giant trevally, scorpion fish, octopus and schools of batfish!

 5. Mangroves – Level: Beginner